Amyzibah/LITA_Capstone_Project_Documentation/README.md

     A bar chart was used to illustrate which regions had higher cancellation rates, helping target retention efforts by rates.
 It also explored where and why customers cancel subscriptions.

 ## Excel Analysis
 In Excel, the dataset was first cleaned,and pivot tables were created to summarize total sales by region and product.
 I also did Basic calculations such as average sales per product and total revenue by region.
-You can view the Excel analysis [here](/Excel/LITACapstoneDataset2.xlsx).
+You can view the Excel analysis here [LITA Capstone Dataset](/Excel/LITACapstoneDataset2.xlsx).